Caucasus Nature Fund

 Founded in 2007, the Caucasus Nature Fund (CNF), is a German non-profit organization that supports the protected areas in the South Caucasus countries of Armenia, Azerbaijan and Georgia.
 The fund's mission is to provide long-term funding for operating costs, improved management and sustainable development of the region's protected areas.
 The trust works through public-private partnerships with the three governments by matching, but not exceeding the State budgets.
 This ensures each side is committing long-term support for the protected areas.

-Headquartered in Frankfurt/Main, Germany, with program offices in Tbilisi, Georgia and Yerevan, Armenia, the trust supports 18 protected areas across the three countries.
+Headquartered in Frankfurt am Main, Germany, with program offices in Tbilisi, Georgia and Yerevan, Armenia, the trust supports 18 protected areas across the three countries.